 #2 – Math with Confidence Workbook (K-3)

 Note: Kindergarten workbook requires a parent to help.
 The 1st- 3rd grade books would be great for review.
-The 3rd grade workbook releases June 2022.
+The 4th grade book will be out in June 2024.

 This program is newer and generally one of my favorite curriculum options for families who want math that is both simple to teach, yet extremely thorough.
 Kate Snow, the author, includes a mix of hands on & written practice with options for adding or lessening either.
 The teacher’s manuals are the absolute best in guiding parents through teaching math well.
 The workbooks have an age appropriate amount of work for the grade levels and provide meaningful practice of current concepts and review.

 These workbooks are not designed to stand alone, really… they’re meant to be used alongside the whole curriculum.
 But if you’ve already taught a whole year of 2nd grade math and want to give your child an easy summer review option, the workbooks are colorful, fun and have a lot of variety.